pdbxmmcifwg/carbohydrate-extension/examples/components.md

 ## Chemical Component Definitions

-The following sample chemical component definition files show how parental components are referenced and mapped to the current definition, added nomenclature, and audit revision history.
+The following sample chemical component definition files show how parental components are referenced and mapped to the current definition with added nomenclature.

 - [A2G](components/A2G-rev.cif) (N-acetyl-alpha-D-galactosamine)
 - [BGC](components/BGC-rev.cif) (beta-D-glucopyranose)